Print Options

 Foreign Language Requirement

-Given the highly international nature of the field of cinema and media studies, students must demonstrate proficiency in one (1) modern foreign language by earning High Passes ('P+') on the University's Foreign Language Reading Examinations.
+Given the highly international nature of the field of cinema and media studies, students must demonstrate proficiency in one (1) modern foreign language by earning High Passes ('P+') on the University's Foreign Language Reading Examinations or through coursework.
 The language will be chosen in consultation with the DGS, and proficiency must be demonstrated before the student will be permitted to take the fields examination.
 The language should be relevant to the student’s areas of research and may be a programming language.

 Students may also fulfill language requirements by receiving an A or A- grade in a one-quarter graduate course - FREN 33333 or GRMN 33300 for example.
 Completion of the course with a grade of A or A- means the students does not need to take a language examination.